return to homepage

 If it doesn’t look like the right size, measure it.

 Run your tape across the parts of the clothing (as seen above) and multiply it by two.
-Don’t think about the number on the clothing.
+Don’’t think about the number on the clothing.
 Is the measurements on the clothing smaller or bigger than your standard size?
 Then pick the right size according to your own measurements.

-Related Content:
+Related Posts